freqtrade/freqtrade/docs/configuration.md

 #### Volume Pair List

 `VolumePairList` employs sorting/filtering of pairs by their trading volume.
 I selects `number_assets` top pairs with sorting based on the `sort_key` (which can only be `quoteVolume`).

-!!!
-Deprecation
-    Other values for `sort_key` are now deprecated and this setting will be removed in the future versions.

 When used in the chain of Pairlist Handlers in a non-leading position (after StaticPairList and other Pairlist Filters), `VolumePairList` considers outputs of previous Pairlist Handlers, adding its sorting/selection of the pairs by the trading volume.